 As Cincinnati and Dayton continue to converge, West Chester Ohio has emerged as the economic center of the Cincinnati-Dayton Metroplex, the regional commerce corridor connecting the two major metropolitan areas.
-This super-region, with two international airports, ranks 18th in the nation with a population of nearly 3 million.
-The Cincinnati region ranks 13th in the nation for Fortune 500 companies.
-West Chester Ohio ranked as one of the TIME Money magazine's 2018 Best Places to Live in America.
+This super-region, with two international airports, ranks 19th in the nation with a population of more than 3 million.
+West Chester Ohio ranks as one of the TIME Money magazine's Best Places to Live in America.

 West Chester Incentives